Neko-Box-Coder/ssGUI/README.md

 You can visit the amazing documentation [here](https://neko-box-coder.github.io/ssGUI/)

 Currently, ssGUI only supports SFML but it is very easy to port to other backends.
-There's a dedicated documentation [TODO] for it.
+There's a dedicated documentation (WIP) for it.

 _

-### What makes ssGUI special?
+## What makes ssGUI special?

 ![](Internal_Documentation/ND_Config/Images/EasyToUse.png)
 **Simple To Use.**